 Topics: News, What's New from the Charities Directorate of CRA, Canadian Charity Law, New corporate non-profit acts

 The Canada Not-for-profit Corporations Act (“CNCA”) permits a not-for-profit corporation that is incorporated under another act (such as a provincial non-profit act) to continue (import) to the CNCA provided that the other act permits the continuance.
 This allows a not-for-profit corporation to effectively re-incorporate under the CNCA and be governed by it as though it was incorporated under it.
-The Federal government has now made it easier for Ontario corporations to move to Federal.
+The The Federal government has now made it easier for Ontario corporations to move to Federal jurisdiction by pre-approving Ontario and no longer requiring a legal opinion that the transfer can take place for Ontario corporations.
 This will be helpful for some of the 50,000 Ontario corporations who may wish to skip ONCA and move directly to the CNCA.

 As noted on Corporations Canada’s website, an application for continuance to the CNCA must include the following items: